ultraleap/UnrealPlugin/README.md

 # Custom Blueprint & C++, the Leap Component

-Add a *Leap Component* to any actor of choice to access events relating to hand tracking.
+Add a *Leap Component* to any actor of choice to access events relating to the leap motion.

 ![add component](http://i.imgur.com/UOAexrc.png")